BB-Graph: A Subgraph Isomorphism Algorithm for Efficiently Querying Big Graph Databases: BB-GRAPH ALGORITHM

 When BB-Graph backtracks from stage $i$ to $i-1$, all the global data structures are returned to their old version at stage $i-1$; that is, the last relationship and node matchings are cancelled and removed from $V_{matched}$ and $E_{matched}$.
-Also $S$ is stored with its old content by doing the opposites of push and pop operations done at stage $i$, Algorithm \ref{alg:branch_nodes}, lines 21-22.
+Also, $S$ is stored with its old content by doing the opposites of push and pop operations done at stage $i$, as it is given in Algorithm \ref{alg:branch_nodes}, lines 21-22.

 Since our aim is to find all exact matches of the query graph, backtracking is needed not only when a contradiction occurs, but it is also necessary to try all candidate options for each query graph node and relationship with all possible combinations.
 For that reason, when an isomorphism of the query is found, instead of terminating or restarting, BB-Graph continues its schedule with backtracking.